Beginners Guide: What is a Stopover & What is an Open-Jaw?

-How To Maximize Fixed Value Points & Miles by Jess Farley
+How To Maximize Fixed Value Points & Miles

 Fixed-value points and miles don’t get nearly as much attention as their transferable counterparts, but they form an essential part of any solid points-and-miles strategy.
 These points work just like cash, allowing you to redeem for any flight without having to worry about blackout dates or award charts.
 In this post, we cover our favorite types of fixed-value points and how to decide when to use them.